natewbrooks/positive-professionals/src/pages/index.md

   subtext: OVER 60 YEARS OF EXPERIENCE
 coreValues:
   body: >-
-    In our collective journey as leadership coaches, the core values of growth, curiosity, wellbeing, integrity, respect, and collaboration form the bedrock of our professional ethos and personal development.
-We envision a world where every individual, especially women in transition, harnesses the power of personal and professional growth to reshape their destinies.
-Through the intricate journey of overcoming imposter syndrome, advancing in their careers, and harmoniously integrating family and career commitments.
-Together, these values not only shape our professional identity but also guide us in nurturing and inspiring effective, empathetic, and visionary leaders.
+    Our core values of growth, curiosity, wellbeing, integrity, respect, and collaboration form the bedrock of our professional ethos, shape our vision, and drive our actions.
+As leadership coaches, we envision a world where every individual harnesses the power of personal and professional growth to shape their destinies.
+We are committed to helping leaders from all backgrounds and at all levels explore options, navigate challenges, and take positive action to experience more fulfilled lives and lasting joy.
   header: Our core values
   subtext: WHAT WE BELIEVE IN
   values: